cmu-sei/juneberry/juneberry/documentation/experiment_configuration_specification.md

     "filters": [
         {
             "tag": "Tag referenced from the model or test."
-            "cmd": [ string args with repalcement of {model_name} {train_output}
+            "cmd": [ string args with replacement of {model_name} {train_output}
                      {eval_predictions}  {dataset_path} ],
             "inputs": [ same as command ]